Isolation of phase edges using off-axis q-plate filters

 \subsection{Phase test target overlapping with a white hair}

-Previously in the PAO, the PO did not overlap with the AO.
-Now, in this section, we demonstrate the experimental results of the phase test target ("IES") overlapping with a white hair.
-The white hair represents the AO with nonzero transmittance, unlike the circular aperture with zero transmittance.The CMOS camera was positioned to focus on the PO, whereas the white hair was positioned out of focus at a distance of 0.8 mm.
+In the first PAO, the PO did not overlap with the AO.
+Now, in this section, we demonstrate the experimental results of the phase test target ("IES") overlapping with a white hair, which has non-zero transmittance, unlike the circular aperture with zero transmittance.
+The CMOS camera was placed at imaging position on the PO, whereas the white hair was positioned out of focus at a distance of 0.8 mm from the PO.

 Figure \ref{fig5} (a) shows the experimental results of the PAO without a q-plate and its horizontal cross-sectional intensity distribution.
 The white hair (vertical strip) is visible in Fig. \ref{fig5} (a) because it is an opaque AO, whereas the transparent PO is not visible.
-The transmittance of the white hair is approximately 60\%.
-With the on-axis q-plate, the edges of the PO and AO can be observed, as shown in Fig. \ref{fig5} (b).
+The transmittance of the white hair is determined as approximately 60\% from the horizontal cross-sectional intensity distribution.
+With the on-axis q-plate, both edges of the PO and AO can be observed, as shown in Fig. \ref{fig5} (b).
 However, the background intensity is nonzero because of the diffracted light from the white hair.
 Figure \ref{fig5} (c) shows the isolated PO edge using the off-axis q-plate based on Eq. (\ref{Eq6}).
 The edge of the white hair and its diffraction have reduced, as shown in Fig. \ref{fig5} (c) compared to Fig. \ref{fig5} (b), and the PO edge became clearer.
-Additionally, the horizontal cross-sectional intensity distributions of the on-axis (red curve) and off-axis (blue curve) q-plates shown in Fig. \ref{fig5} (d) exhibit the edge of the white hair, which has reduced by approximately $93\%$ in the off-axis image.
+Additionally, the horizontal cross-sectional intensity distributions of the on-axis (red curve) and off-axis (blue curve) q-plates shown in Fig. \ref{fig5} (d) exhibit that the edge of the white hair was reduced by approximately $93\%$ in the off-axis image.

-Despite the reduction in the white hair edge shown in Fig. \ref{fig5}(c), the PO overlapping the white hair is not clearly isolated because the letter "E" is broken on the right-hand side.
+Despite the reduction in the white hair edge shown in Fig. \ref{fig5}(c), the PO overlapping the white hair is not clearly isolated as can be seen from the letter "E" being broken on the right-hand side.
 This is because the isolated PO edge is directly proportional to the intensity of the AO, as expressed in Eq. (\ref{Eq6}).
-In Section 5.2, we discuss this problem using numerical simulation in section \ref{D2}.
+We discuss this issue using numerical simulation in Section \ref{D2}.